To many people, hypnosis seems like a mystery.

 The famous psychiatrist and hypnotherapist, Milton Erickson would demonstrate the limits of hypnosis to his students.
 He would instruct a subject, who he had placed in trance, to take off his or her clothes.
 The person always refused.

 No hypnosis practitioner can get you to do something that is against your will.
 You would just pop straight out of the trance.
-Any hypnosis practitioner has to be in rapport with you (i.e. aligned with your will) to be able to hypnotise you in the first place and to be able to keep you in the trance.
+Any hypnosis practitioner has to be in rapport with you (i.e. aligned with your will) to be able to help you access the trance in the first place, and then to help you stay there.

 I have noticed in my hypnotherapy practice that if I make a suggestion to a client that does not accord with his or her views – even slightly, he or she will begin emerging from the trance.
 This is evidence of an ultimate truth.
 You cannot go into a trance unless you are willing and you cannot be made to do anything unless you are willing.
-Your mind is always busy protecting you from anything unwanted.
+Your conscious mind is always protecting you from anything unwanted.

 Of course, there are often blocks to the client getting what they want.
 It could be trauma from childhood or past lives.
 Even though they want to be put into the trance, sometimes, because of these subconscious fears, the client is afraid of letting go.
 They might also have a busy mind.
 Sometimes this has to be addressed first.
-We work together, with the client and their guides to remove as many blocks as possible as long as this is comfortable for the client.
+We work together, with the client and guides, to remove as many blocks as possible.
 Making changes in a way that does not offend the client’s world view, moral code or operating system is part of the skill of hypnosis practitioner.
 But attaining trance is not possible without the client’s complete willingness as well.
 Ultimately, clients’ spiritual guides ensure they recieve what they need whether that is what they desire or not.